 Adjusting your computer’s visualizations likely won’t dramatically improve performance, but it could help in some cases.

-All you have to do is type “adjust the appearance and performance of Windows” in the search box and click on the setting that appears — this will open the “Performance Options” dialog box.
+Type “appearance” into the Windows search box and click on “Adjust the appearance and performance of Windows” from the results that appear — this will open the “Performance Options” dialog box.

 You can either uncheck specific appearance settings or just choose the setting “Adjust for best performance”.
 This causes you to lose all of your system’s visual effects (like fades and animations) which may help with speed a little bit.